frankshearar/Home/Package-Type.md

 ## Restoration

 A package's `<packageType>` does not effect NuGet's restore operation.
-For example, if a project has a transitive dependency that is a `dotnet-cli-tool`.
+For example, if a project has a transitive dependency that happens to be a `dotnet-cli-tool`, this package is treated as a normal dependency.

+For a `dotnet-cli-tool` to be treated as a tool and to be invokable as `dotnet hello`, it must be mentioned explictly in the consuming project's `"tools"` node.

 ## Existing packages